-Through my learning experience, I came to a conclusion that every student learns and masters any subject(s) in there own special way.
+Through my learning experience, I came to a conclusion that every student learns and masters any subject(s) in a different way.
 For instance, I would learn each subject on my own and then teach my fellow medical students.
 This helped me remarkably to pass my board exams with decent scores, and in the process I became fond of teaching.
 Therefore, I would like to share my knowledge of basic sciences that I have worked on since I started medical school in 2007 up until now.
 Above all, I loved helping others achieve the same goal by teaching, and I would like to continue helping students overcome their weak subjects and also master the subjects they are already comfortable learning.
 The key to success is repetition of what has already been taught.

-For the last two years, i wake up everyday and study for the most part in order to prepare better each day to become the doctor I have always dreamed of.
-Now, my goal is to help other students do the same in any basic science and health related fields.
 I believe that we can become whomever we want to if we put enough hard work.
 Overall I have learned fluent Spanish while studying abroad.

 Hobbies: Soccer, reading, running, hiking.